 Voyageurs National Park offers a wealth of recreational activities for everyone to enjoy.
 Here are a few of the highlights!

 Whether your choice of craft is a kayak, canoe, sailboat, tour boat, houseboat, or power boat, with nearly 84,000 acres of water (approximately 40% of the Park’s surface area) Voyageurs National Park is truly a boater’s paradise.
 The four “big lakes” offer opportunities to explore 655 miles of undeveloped shoreline, including numerous back bays and over 1,000 islands, and plenty of open water.
-Visitors seeking more solitude can paddle the inland lakes of the Kabetogama Peninsula, accessible from Rainy and Kabetogama Lakes by trails and portages.
+Visitors seeking more solitude can paddle the inland lakes of the Kabetogama Peninsula in one of the park service’s canoes or rowboats.
+To prevent the spread of invasive species, private craft are not allowed on these lakes.
+However, park boats are stationed along the lakes and are accessible from Rainy and Kabetogama Lakes by trails and portages.
 The boating season at Voyageurs typically runs from mid-spring through mid-fall, when the lake ices over until the following spring.

 Due to the park’s unique geology, there are submerged rocks that present potential hazards to boaters.
 Please read the park’s guide to lake navigation before setting out.